zevo-enterprise/zevo-enterprise/README.md

 ```
 ---

+### Psychology and psychiatrist and medications

+Psychology alone is not enough; to return to following norms of appropriate social conduct, you also need to consult a psychiatrist regarding prescription medications recommended for your body type.

 ### Attention: The True Mashiach Hebrew is Hebrew Davada Melech (King David).
 The Ieshua Netsarim ou Iesus Christus Filius Dei, is same person, the false messiah (mashiah sheker), predicted by the prophet Daniel.

 ---